xNickyDev/Forkman/docs/commands/profile.md

----
-description: Returns profile information about the given player.
----

 # -profile

+Returns profile information about the given player.

 ## Usage